-2.1.3.
-Multidimensional scaling and generative topographic mapping interpolation.
-Both are extensions to the original MDS and GTM algorithms, designed to process much larger datasets with sampling approaches.
-In short, we compute the mapping based on n samples out of total N data points followed by interpolating the embedding of the remaining (N - n) out-of-sample data, which allows us to save computational time.
+MDS and GTM Interpolation : Both are extensions to the original MDS and GTM algorithms, designed to process much larger data sets with sampling approaches.
+In short, we compute the mapping based on n samples out of total N data points followed by interpolating the embedding of the remaining (N-n) out-of-sample data, which allows us to save computational time.
 Furthermore, we can build this approach as a pleasingly parallel application [3].
 With minor trade-off of approximation, the interpolation approach for MDS and GTM can compute mappings of millions of data points with modest amount of computations and memory requirement.
-In [3], up to 2 million PubChem data points have been visualized by using parallelized MDS and GTM interpolation algorithms.
+In [3], up to 2 million PubChem data points has been visualized by using parallelized MDS and GTM interpolation algorithms.